 - Highlight all online services and how to access them.
 Repeat this message on a regular basis.

-- For press release, email marketing, or related information, please contact Ellen Dunn, Public Information Coordinator at the SC State Library.
+- For press release, email marketing, or related information, please contact Ellen Dunn, Communications Director at the SC State Library.

 Reopening Guide for Public Libraries

 More information on reopening for public libraries, including timelines and planning, sample reopening plans, information sheets to share, cleaning guidelines, information on managing public spaces and social distancing, and staff wellness information.

 Signage & Advertising